faragon/libsrt/README.md

 * RAM, ROM, and disk operation
   * Data structures can be stored in ROM memory.
   * Data structures are suitable for memory mapped operation, and disk store/restore.
-This is currently true for strings, vectors, and bitsets.
+This is currently true for strings, vectors, and bit sets.
 For maps, only when using integer data (as currently strings inside a tree are external references -this will be fixed in the future, adding the possibility of in-map arbitrary fixed data, allowing e.g. fixes size strings inside a map-)

 * Known edge case behavior
   * Allowing both "carefree code" and per-operation error check.
 I.e. memory errors and UTF8 format error can be checked after every operation.